 2. Controlled Observation

-The observations that are conducted in the closed settings and their various conditions and variable are highly under control, they are known as controlled observations.
+The observations that are conducted in the closed settings, i.e., their various conditions and variable are highly under control, are known as controlled observations.
 In these observations, variables are manipulated according to the need of the research.
-For example, if the researcher wants to study the effect of induced workload on the worker’s performance ability, the research will be conducted in a controlled setting as the researcher controls the independent variable (workload).
-However, due to the controlled settings approach, these observations are far less ecological valid than the naturalistic observations, and the behavior of the participants or subjects that are being studied may change because of their awareness of being observed.
+For example, if the researcher wants to study the effect of induced workload on the worker’s performance, the research should be conducted in a controlled setting as the researcher can control the independent variable (workload).
+However, due to the controlled settings approach, these observations are far less to ecological validity than the naturalistic observations, and the behavior of the participants or subjects that are being studied may change because of their awareness of being observed.

 3. Participant Observation

 The types of observation in which the observer or the researcher itself becomes part of the research are called participant observations.
-The other participants in the research, may or may not be informed about the presence of the observer in the group.
-However, if the participants are not revealed about the observer’s presence, then the results gathered will be more reliable and ecologically valid.
-In participant observation as the researcher acts as an active member of the observed group, the observer has to be cautious about the fact that other members of the group won’t recognize him/her, and he/she should maintain the proper relationships a good rapport with the participants under investigation.
+The other participants in the research may or may not be informed about the presence of the observer in the group.
+However, if the participants are not aware of the observer’s presence, then the results gathered will be more reliable and satisfy ecological validity.
+In participant observation as the researcher acts as an active member of the observed group, the observer has to be cautious about the fact that other members of the group won’t recognize him/her, and he/she should maintain the proper relationships and a good rapport with the participants under investigation.
 The strength of the participant observation is that it provides the researcher a holistic approach to understand the process not only from his/her own perspective but also from the participant’s perspective, which reduces the research biases.
-However, Participant observation is time-consuming and the findings of this type of observation are usually not generalizable because of the small research groups.
+However, Participant observation is time-consuming, and the findings of this type of observation are usually not generalizable because of the small research groups.

 4. Non-Participant Observation

-In this type of research, the observer itself is not present in the research but he/she use other means to observe the spontaneous activities or behavior of the individual or group members, this may include installing the camera in the rooms that need to be observed.
-The main purpose of non-participants’ observation is that the actual behavior of the participants can be observed without making them aware of being under observation.
-The general example of the non-participation observation is that a school principal observing the classroom’s activities of the teacher and students through the CCTV cameras in his/her office.
+In this type of research, the observer is not present in the research, but he/she uses other means to observe the spontaneous activities or behavior of the individual or group members, this may include installing the camera in the rooms that need to be observed.
+The main benefit of non-participants’ observation is that the actual behavior of the participants can be observed without making them aware of being under observation.
+An example of non-participation observation is a school principal who observes the classroom activities of the teacher and students through the CCTV cameras in his/her office.

 3. Case Study